 What if you decide to spontaneously travel to Portugal without any plan?
 For the fruit fanatics, you don’t have to worry about finding available fruits here in this country.
 You can always get plenty of them when visiting Portugal.
 Let’s read about them!

 The people here in Portugal are blessed with the country’s famous apple type, Maçã de Alcobaça, or apple of Alcobaça.
 These apples are deliciously fragrant and sweet, with a hint of pineapple in the taste.
 You can either eat or juice those terrifically juicy apples.

 Besides Maçã de Alcobaça, you will also come across other types of apples like Maçã Bravo de Esmolfe, which are green apples with a powerful aroma.
 Another type is Maçã Riscadinha de Palmela, apples with a beautiful pale-colored skin.

-More than just the fruit itself, people here use apples in many of their dishes.
-One of the most famous apple dessert dishes here in Portugal is baked apples (Maçã Assada) with Port wine and cinnamon.
+More than just the fruit itself, locals use apples in many traditional Portuguese dishes.
+One of Portugal’s most famous apple desserts is baked apples (Maçã Assada) with Port wine and cinnamon.
 It is an easy-to-make dessert that many restaurants in Portugal feature.

 Season: Apples are available all year round.

 Healthy nutrients: Apples are low in sodium and cholesterol.
 It also provides you with vitamin C and fiber.

 How to eat: Wash them thoroughly and bite through the fruit.
 You can use apples to make pies and other dessert dishes.
 Many Portuguese families know a trick or two with these delicacies.